 After the autumn rains, the parched summer landscape gradually turns green.
 Deeper into autumn, Gozo is typically more vibrant and lush, with rolling green hills and blossoming plants.
 Autumn is a great time for walks and hikes across Gozo’s varied landscape, enjoying the beautiful natural surroundings, stopping for a refreshing dip in the sea.

 As the weather starts cooling off considerably from around mid-October, the days get shorter, and the swimming and diving season comes to a close, Gozo becomes host to many autumn festivals and events.
 In October, the two rivaling opera theatres on the island, Astra and Aurora, typically stage one performance each.
 In the past years, performances included Aida, Turandot, La Traviata, La Boheme and Evita.
 Much passion and dedication goes into these shows, which often feature internationally acclaimed singers.

-Kite and Wind Festival takes place in the second half of October in the vicinity of San Dimitri chapel in Gharb.
+Kite and Wind Festival takes place in the second half of October (14th and 15th October 2023) in the vicinity of San Dimitri chapel in Gharb.
 It is a great event for families with children who can watch the aerial displays and even try the kite-flying for themselves.
 The festival, which attracts kite-makers from all over the world, including Japan, India, Malaysia, Italy and Russia, also features kite-making workshops.
 It ends with a band procession, bonfires and fireworks.

 Visiting Gozo in autumn, one can enjoy long country walks or hikes, a night out listening to a live band in one of the many pubs, attend concerts, exhibitions or performances, have a relaxing day in a spa or by the beach – or a combination of all of these.